“Fuck the pretense, because it’s over…The house of cards is falling down.” -Roman Wyden

 The two of you leave.
 You do feel safer with your Arabic Christian friend by your side.

 His friend is a tour guide, a local.
 He tells the boy who approaches you to give you a third one for free.
-The bracelet has the colors of the Palestinian flag—Green, Red, Black, and White—on each bracelet with the base color as those choices as well.
-The first you choose red, then black, then green.
-You gave away the black to your friend and you kept the red and green, but you later gave away the red to another friend and so now you have the green.
+The bracelet has the colors of the Palestinian flag—Green, Red, Black, and White—on each bracelet, with the base color as those choices as well.
+First you choose red, then black, then green.
+You gave away the black to your friend and you kept the red and green, but you later gave away the red to another friend, and so now you have the green.

 She begins to cry.
 You are completely calm.
-Perhaps, you are used to cable cars from snowboarding all this time, or perhaps you are just blaise about dying, or perhaps just confident that Jesus will be with you when you pass on.
-Whatever the case, you find yourself thinking that her tears remind you of the tears in the movie, Get Out, when the city artist became hypnotized into a smiling and pleasant suburban servant and he cries through his mask of smiles.
+Perhaps you are used to cable cars from snowboarding all this time, or perhaps you are just blasé about dying, or perhaps just confident that Jesus will be with you when you pass on.
+Whatever the case, you find yourself thinking that her tears remind you of the tears in the movie Get Out, when the city artist becomes hypnotized into a smiling and pleasant suburban servant and he cries through his mask of smiles.

 Her tears were more than fright from the cable car suspended thousands of feet above ground.
 Something tells you they were tears of feeling stuck.
 It is the kind of tears that perhaps many young brides and newly wedded wives experience after having their first child.
 The sinking feeling that they are with this man for better or for worse, knowing many times that it is for the worse.
 Don’t let the facade fool you.